Commonly used collection types

-Collection types are the common variations of data collections, such as hash tables, queues, stacks, bags, dictionaries, and lists.
+Collection types represent different ways to collect data, such as hash tables, queues, stacks, bags, dictionaries, and lists.

 |Hashtable and Dictionary Collection Types||Describes the features of generic and nongeneric hash-based dictionary types.|

 |Sorted Collection Types||Describes classes that provide sorting functionality for lists and sets.|

 |Generics||Describes the generics feature, including the generic collections, delegates, and interfaces provided by .NET.
 Provides links to feature documentation for C#, Visual Basic, and Visual C++, and to supporting technologies such as reflection.|